qaptivator/plainimg2/README.md

 - [x] add a global VERSION.txt file which will be used everywhere (main.c, installer.iss, tag_release.sh etc)
 - [ ] add the image basename when an image is opened to the window's title
 - [ ] possibly make an .msi installer
+- [ ] make the app notify you if it couldnt open an app instead of just silencing it